ebowwa/irl/README.md

 ## Get Started

-[visit the documentation](docs/SetupREADME.md) for simple instuctions to serving the backend and installing the app.
+[Visit the documentation](docs/SetupREADME.md) for simple instuctions on serving the backend and installing the app.

 ## Contributing